mrjshzk/StairsCharacter3D/README.md

 A simple class based on Godot's default CharacterBody3D with very simple stair stepping ability.
 Just call "move_and_stair_step()" instead of "move_and_slide()".

+Only tested with cylinder colliders.
+Works best with "0.01" collider margin.

 There are a couple signals you can connect to:
 - on_stair_step (any step, up or down)
 - on_stair_step_down